The Question that is constantly asked to me is what will be the Multibaggers for 2017?

 4) 2016- Paper and Chemical – Paper companies went up Anywhere between 5-10x in 2016.
 Why did this happen?
 Ballarpur Industries, India’s biggest paper company, had shut down plants owing to its financial situation, leading to a shortage in paper supplies, which had driven up prices by 10-15%.
 This was a game changer for very low margin paper industry.

 Chemical Sector stocks went up 5-10x in 2016 because the Chinese chemical giant Hubei Chuyuan, had to shut down its operations as its government asked its polluting plants to move from the east side to the west side as the former was heavily populated by humans.
 It was the largest dye intermediate manufacturer in the world making 2000 tonnes which is 30% of the global consumption and the largest producer of H-acid, K-acid and Para base.
 This caused prices of chemicals to increase by 60-300% because of which Indian chemical manufacturers like Bhageria, Bodal chemicals, Akshar chem etc went up 3-10x within 24 hours.

 Today the biggest disruption is demonetization, i have absolutely no doubt that there will be many 5-10 baggers due to this event as well.

-Stallion Asset is a SEBI Registered Equity advisory company and we specialize in catching long term trends.
+Stallion Asset is a SEBI Registered Equity Research Analyst and we specialize in catching long term trends.